 In an increasingly digital pre- and post-stay environment, guests want to be appreciated holistically with their emotions, moods, and desires during their stay.
 They would like to be emotionally stimulated throughout their travel journey.
 They expect a new quality of emotional triggers that consciously appeal to them on a meta-level and allow them to identify on a positive affective level with a brand or product.

-In that sense, the new emotion economy in hospitality shifts the USP focus from the general physical and psychological wellbeing of guests (food, safety, entertainment) to individualized emotional wellbeing.
+In that sense, the new emotion economy in hospitality shifts the USP focus from the general physical and psychological well being of guests (food, safety, entertainment) to individualized emotional well being.

 Working in a hotel you should deliver an affective hospitality to your guest

-To be able to deliver individualized emotional experiences and enhance the wellbeing of the guest, new personal skills - often also called soft skills - are essential.
+To be able to deliver individualized emotional experiences and enhance the well being of the guest, new personal skills - often also called soft skills - are essential.
 It is crucial to train the hospitality staff in a holistic way and to promote awareness for the guest, his individual triggers and the underlying culture code.
 The approach of a new affective hospitality meets these requirements.
 Affective means relating to, arising from, or influencing feelings or emotions.

-People have strong affective experiences in any hotel or restaurant - whether they are travelling for business or for leisure.
+People have strong affective experiences in any hotel or restaurant - whether they are traveling for business or for leisure.
 And all these experiences remain linked to the hotel or restaurant itself.
 Emotional experiences in a hotel or restaurant in fact contribute to loyalty, satisfaction, future purchase intentions, a “forgiving” attitude and recommendation.

 By enhancing positive emotions and their previously mentioned psychological ingredients, hospitality management has the ability to influence consumption patterns, retention rates and general guest experience levels positively.
 Managing affective hospitality means in the context of hospitality to totally focus on guests’ individual emotions.
 They are instrumental in decoding human decisions, as they are strong motivational forces that shape decision-making processes.